paulbricman/paulbricman.github.io/docs/tools/memnav.md

 Internet search engines aren't constrained to the exact words in your query.
 If a page refers to the same thing as your query, but with a slightly different wording, then the page is still likely to show up in the search results.
 MemNav uses similar techniques to help users retrieve information beyond a simple *Find in text* look-up.

+mn.search('embodied tools for thought')
+There was this announcement about a course on embodied critical thinking, which was at an intersection of philosophy, cognitive science, AI, and seems to be quite relevant for the tools for thought direction I chose recently.
+Yeah, actually I think I might apply.
+There's also a summer school in Iceland or something.

+mn.search('text mining memories')
+However, the propositional memory miner may change that, repurposing this whole thing, making it more valuable.
+Really curious to see whether that will result in anything useful or whether it will be just a witty hack of repurposing SOTA NLP models.

+mn.search('fMRI data processing')
+He suggested that we perform a deconvolution on the fMRI data in order to provide a better target for the model.
+But, what if we include the BOLD response convolution as the final step of the model and make it so that it has no learnable parameters.
+That's interesting because the deconvolution operation per se doesn't have a clear solution.

 ### Question Answering

 When navigating the internet, you might often want a quick answer to a question, rather than a full-blown article on the subject.
 By systematically identifying relevant phrases in diary entries, MemNav can reliably answer questions about one's previous thoughts, ideas, and experiences.

+mn.ask('Who did I spend the last day of 2020 with?')
+Bea

+mn.ask('Why would k-probes be useful?')
+To reflect on things I learned that day

+mn.ask('What does exosomatic mean?')
+Outside the body

 ### Summarization

 Maybe you're not looking for an explicit detail, but you're trying to get the general *gist* of a subject.
 By choosing a few sentences which together convey the most information, MemNav provides users with a condensed overview of what they're interested in.

+mn.summarize('attention in humans and machines')
+What if the query, key, value metaphor used in transformers to attend to things and places was used in a cognitive architecture, building a cognitive model for attention.
+The transformer is based on a couple forms of attention, but how does that relate to attention in humans and animals?

+mn.summarize('dust theory')
+Egan is simply mindblowing.
+This idea of Dust Theory is deep, it's powerful.
+And the point is that this ever expanding computer being run in a cellular automaton would run based on dust.
+Based on patterns spread out across time and space.
+But this is not all!
+In the book they talk about such a representation.

+mn.summarize('grading assignments')
+It's mostly the gruntwork of grading and watching and attendance and so on.
+Not fulfilling at all.
+It's still only a part time job.
+But the part about grading homework isn't my favorite thing ever, it is the whole idea of selling time for money again.
+And I'm pretty sure homework can be redesigned so that it can be more efficiently graded, even automatically.

 ## Paradigms